sagarkal/axway-open-docs/content/en/docs/central/mesh_management/traceability_agent_configuration.md

  kubectl apply -f <fileName>.yaml
  ```

-#### Virtual Service:
+#### Virtual Service

 Next, we will create the Virtual Service for our included demo service within the mesh.
 Unless you have already noted down the 'http route name' part of the externalAPIId attribute associated with the APIService from the previous section, the value for it needs to be extracted from the APIService.

 First locate the APIService and make a note of its name and the name of the environment under which it is scoped.

 ```bash
 axway central get apisvc